 Generally, homes have valves for isolated areas that use water.
 This means you could just shut off or open the specific valve that you do or don’t need.
 If neither valve seems to solve the problem, consider checking your pipes.

-Clogged Pipes block the water’s flow
+Clogged pipes block the water’s flow

-Plumbers are commonly called out to unclog a range of strange items from pipes and plumbing lines.
-It’s possible that some of the plumbing in your home has got clogged up which could result in a drop to the water pressure around your home.
+Plumbers are commonly called out to unclog strange items from pipes and plumbing lines.
+It’s possible that some of the plumbing in your home has got clogged up.
+This could result in a drop in water pressure around your home.
 If you know that the blockage is linked to a specific drain, you could try using a plunger on the drain yourself.

-Leaking pipes not only affect the water pressure around your home, but are responsible for your higher-than-necessary water bill.
+Leaking pipes not only affect the water pressure around your home, but they are also responsible for your higher-than-necessary water bill.
 One of the more common leaky suspects is the toilet.
 You can easily check to see if your toilet has a leak by following our tips on toilet maintenance.